geudde/attic-chest/pages/13.reference/01.porden/docs.md

 [^138]: In the mine of Salseberist there is a windmill turned by a subterranean current of air, and employed to raise the water, which might otherwise incommode the miners.

-And heard the thrilling shriek of woe and fear,
+And heard the thrilling shriek of woe and fear,<br>
-That told the mine's malignant demon near.[^139]
+That told the mine’s malignant demon near.[^139]<br>
-Those fading flames attest his baleful breath,
+Those fading flames attest his baleful breath,<br>
-Down sink the Gnomes, or fly the impending death,
+Down sink the Gnomes, or fly the impending death,<br>
-Or stand prepared again in native night
+Or stand prepared again in native night<br>
-To shroud the realm, and mock the demon's sight.
+To shroud the realm, and mock the demon’s sight.<br>
-The evil Spirit came — o'er Ariel's head,
+The evil Spirit came — o’er Ariel’s head,<br>
-A snowy film, his floating form, was spread;
+A snowy film, his floating form, was spread;<br>
-The watchful Sylph his powerful arms expands,
+The watchful Sylph his powerful arms expands,<br>
-Seiz'd the foul Sprite, and crush'd him in his hands;
+Seiz’d the foul Sprite, and crush’d him in his hands;<br>
-Or, withering at his touch, unhappy fair!
+Or, withering at his touch, unhappy fair!<br>
-Thy fears and hopes at once had ended there! —
+Thy fears and hopes at once had ended there! —<br>
-Bright beam the lamps, the Gnomes recovered rise,
+Bright beam the lamps, the Gnomes recovered rise,<br>
 And all again is bustle, life, and noise.

 [^139]: An attempt is here made to give an idea of the phenomenon called by the miners Fire Damp.
 This is an explosion of hydrogen gas, which not unfrequently takes place in mines where ventilation is not properly attended to, and sometimes produces very fatal consequences.
 The hydrogen exhaling from some neglected part of the mine, takes fire at the lamps of the workmen, and produces a violent explosion, the effects of which are however less dreadful than those of the air rushing in to supply its place.
 If the miners have sufficient time, they endeavour to prevent the explosion by extinguishing their lights, or fall on their faces to avoid the return of the blast.
 Sometimes they observe a white film floating over their heads, which they instantly seize, and crush in their hands, to prevent its explosion.
 In mines which are much troubled with hydrogen gas, the men are not allowed lamps, but work by the light of a flint-mill, or of sparks struck from a wheel surrounded with blades of iron, like that of a razor-grinder, and turned rapidly round.